-Women who have been residents at Holly House, some for as little as a week, others for three or four, have found the time productive in many ways.
+Women who have been residents at Holly House, some for as little as a week, others for two or three, have found the time productive in many ways.
 Their voices resonate with the value of solitude and time away from the everyday, focusing on their work.

 Listen to them …